2024 Guide to Summer Programs for High School Students

-In the 1990s, while the rest of society was busy squirting each other with Super Soakers, listening to the Gin Blossoms, and carving Nike swooshes into their hair, colleges apparently realized for the first time their campuses were deserted during the summer.
-Then, in a Copernican moment, an administrator at a prestigious university had a revolutionary notion, “What if we filled up our dorms with high school students whose parents are caught up in the admissions hysteria and charged triple our normal tuition rate for the privilege?”
+In the 1990s, while the rest of society was busy squirting each other with Super Soakers, listening to the Gin Blossoms, and carving Nike swooshes into their hair, colleges suddenly realized, for the very first time, that their campuses were completely deserted during the summer.
+That’s when an administrator at a prestigious university had a revolutionary notion – “What if we filled up our dorms with high school students whose parents are caught up in the admissions hysteria and charged triple our normal tuition rate for the privilege?”
 Hence, the college summer program for high school sophomores and juniors was born.

 Will they help my child’s chance at admission?

 An increasing number of selective colleges are indeed beginning to scrutinize how applicants spend their summers during high school.
 In response to this trend, countless parents have spent thousands of dollars on summer programs that may provide for an enriching experience, but do little to distinguish their child from the rest of the applicant pool.
 Today, the majority of competitive colleges offer at least one pre-college program inviting high school students to explore campus, visit with faculty, and even take courses during the summer months.

 It is critical to understand that certain summer programs are viewed more favorably than others in the admissions process but, in short, the most important thing is that the program that you pick aligns with your future academic and professional aims.
 Even if an aspiring physician doesn’t gain acceptance into a highly competitive pre-med summer program, volunteering at a local hospital, shadowing a doctor at a medical office, or enrolling in a less selective pre-med/pre-health offering can still provide a near equal boost to that future applicant’s profile.

 How do I know which ones have admissions-related value?